mooreniemi/Transbucket_Rails/README.md

 If you need to find a corresponding call, you can use `git grep suspicious_call -- '*.rb'`.

+# caching

+Fragment, page, and low-level caching are being used despite Heroku's [ephemeral file store](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem).
+Given the site runs on one dyno, and that deploys are infrequent, filestore caching still has some benefit.

+Page caching is only used for public areas of the site.
+For the majority of the site, fragment caching and low-level calls of the form `Rails.cache.fetch` are being used.

 # more help

 - Is there a rake task?
 Use `rake -T` to check.